iimanii/mongoman/README.md

 # Minimalistic mongodb framework

-Mongoman is an easy to use framework that helps with mapping your java classes to mongodb objects
+Mongoman is an easy to use framework that maps your java classes to mongodb objects

 # Installation